Are you looking for low-cost business ideas with high profit margins?

 And, because it requires little to no upfront costs, affiliate marketing business is one of the best online business ideas if you're on a tight budget.

 According to PayScale, the average annual affiliate passive income is $51,217 per year.
 The top 10% of affiliate marketers take home around $71,000 per year, while the bottom 10% rake in $37,000.

 The affiliate marketing business involves referring to a product or service by sharing it on your blog, website, social media, or podcast.

 You'll then earn a commission each time your target audience buys the product or service via a unique link in your recommendation.
-Other ways to promote affiliate programs include content marketing and display ads (such as display banners).
+Other ways to promote affiliate programs include content marketing leveraging different platforms, and display ads (such as display banners).

 While commissions payouts can vary from one program to another, I suggest looking into high ticket income affiliate programs with automated recurring commissions.